Musical Theater (PAMT)

 PAMT 223 Musical Theatre Technique I (3 credits)

 Musical Theatre Performance Technique is a process-based performance class that will teach the synthesis of emotional life, singing and movement skills as the foundation for a truthful and authentic musical theatre performance technique.
-In this class students will explore three different assigned musical theatre selections and work on them in a dramatic context.
-Each student will work on their song in front of the class 3 times.
+In this class students will explore assigned musical theatre selections and work on them in a dramatic context.
+Each student will work on their song in front of the class multiple times.
 Students will learn to develop a character within the context of their song and be able to identify the obstacle, objective, tactics and stakes.
-Vocally, students will work on breath control, quality of tone and use of the voice in different registers in relationship to the character.
+Vocally, students will work on applying their singing technique in relationship to the character and acting.
 Physically, students will explore the brain to body connection, learning to sing from a neutral, unaffected physical place.
 The primary focus however, is to learn to integrate these three skills.
-Most of the time in class will be working on producing an honest interpretation of the song.
 Course Campus:NY;Spring.

 PAMT 231 Individualized Voice Lesson III (1 credits)